 - Send email Invitations and teasers to targeted customers and prospects or attendee lists (if receive event approval) starting at least 4 weeks in advance of the event.
 A series could include Teaser >> Reminder >> Last Chance emails.

-- For webinar registrations connect Go-To-Webinar to your marketing automation solution to automatically include registrants in the database
+- For webinar registrations connect GoToWebinar, Zoom, or any other conferencing system to your marketing automation solution to automatically include registrants in the database.

 - Create specific event landing pages that include detailed information about products/services being highlighted at event.

 - Similar to email, create social posts on LinkedIn, Facebook and Twitter to keep the chatter going.
 Send people back to the event landing pages or create event posts to gauge interest.